Aspose/releases.aspose.com/content/en/pdf/net/release-notes/2026/aspose-pdf-for-net-26-02-release-notes.md

 linktitle: "Aspose.PDF for .NET 26.2"
 title: "Aspose.PDF for .NET 26.2"
 weight: 120
-description: "This page contains new Aspose.PDF for .NET features, enhancement, and bug fixes in 2026, version 26.2."
+description: "This page contains new Aspose.PDF for .NET features, enhancements, and bug fixes in 2026, version 26.2."
 type: "repository"
 layout: "release"
 family_listing_page_title: "Aspose.PDF for .NET 26.2"